Alif-11/AutoRobotDays/devlog.md

 8/11/2023 22:23
 - I've completed step 1, which was to complete the wheel assembly of one wheel, of the 27 step user manual to building this car.
 - I have began training Sully Chen's code on my MacBook.
 I'll keep it running as I sleep tonight and I'll check the results tomorrow.
+- The MacBook is hot to the touch, and I am scared if I continue training, it will overheat my laptop.
+I will have to find another way to train Chen's model.